 - 1. Launch Graphical Analysis.
-Connect the Force Sensor to your Chromebook, computer, or mobile device. - 2.
+Connect the Sensor Cart to your Chromebook, computer, or mobile device.
+Click or tap Sensor Channels, deselect Position, and select Force.
+Click or tap Done. - 2.
 Click or tap Mode to open Data Collection Settings.
 Change End Collection to 3 s.
 Click or tap Done.

-Friction (Force Sensor)
+Friction (Sensor Cart)

-- 3. Zero the Force Sensor. - a.
-Lay the Force Sensor on the tabletop in the position shown in Figure 1. - b.
-When the readings on the screen stabilize, click or tap the Force meter and choose Zero.
-When the process is complete, the readings for the sensor should be close to zero. - 4.
+- 3. Set the Sensor Cart on the tabletop in the position shown in Figure 1.
+Making sure nothing is touching the hook, click or tap the Force meter and choose Zero to zero the force sensor. - 4.
 Get a wooden block (with a hook on one end).
-Partly straighten a paper clip-leaving a hook at each end.
-Use the paper clip to attach the wooden block to the Force Sensor. - 5.
-Slowly pull the wooden block across a piece of wood with a smooth surface.
-Hold the Force Sensor by its handle and pull it toward you, as demonstrated by your teacher.
-The Force Sensor should be held parallel to and about 1 cm above the surface.
+Partly straighten a paper clip, leaving a hook at each end.
+Use the paper clip to attach the wooden block to the hook on the Sensor Cart. - 5.
+Slowly pull the wooden block across a piece of wood with a smooth surface (see Figure 1).
+Hold the Sensor Cart by its sides and pull it toward you, as demonstrated by your teacher.
 Once the wooden block is moving at a steady rate, click or tap Collect to start data collection. - 6.
-Determine and record the force used to pull the block. - a.
-After data collection stops, click or tap Graph Tools, 🖉, and choose View Statistics. - b.
+Determine and record the force used to pull the block at as steady rate. - a.
+After data collection stops, click or tap Graph Options, 🗷, and choose View Statistics. - b.
 Record the mean (average) force (in N). - 7.
 Repeat Steps 5-6 as you pull the block over a piece of wood with a rough surface.